Dear Church Family,

 Our hope is that every family at Central will participate in this campaign.
 Our goal is to have 300 pledges.

 Will I be pressured to make a pledge?

-No. Participation in the campaign and how much you will give will be entirely up to you.
-All members and guests will be given the opportunity to contribute if they wish to do so.
-Your pledge will be confidential.
+Not at all.
+Participation in the campaign and how much you will give will be entirely up to you.
+All members and guests will be given the opportunity to contribute to what God is doing in and through our church as God leads them.

 If I can’t give a large amount, does my pledge really matter?

 Absolutely!
-All pledges matter, regardless of the amount because every gift to God is an act of obedience to him, and we honor God with equal sacrifice, not equal gifts.
+All pledges matter, regardless of the amount because every gift to God is an act of obedience to him.
+Everyone has a part to play in making current and future ministry possible.
+Remember, we honor God with equal sacrifice, not equal gifts.